The following categories of persons are excluded of benefitting from temporary protection in Türkiye:

-In 2020, beneficiaries of temporary protection were not informed by the authorities of the cancellation of their protection.
+Beneficiaries of temporary protection were not informed by the authorities of the cancellation of their protection in 2022.
 They did not receive any written document providing the grounds for such cancellation; thus preventing any possibilities to appeal.
 Most of them learned about the cancellation of their temporary protection when going to a PDMM for other reasons, such as updating data or when their General Health Insurance (GSS) was deactivated.

-There had been a statement in 2019 that Syrians would be deported if they did not go to the provinces where they were registered.
-This process was called ‘address verification,’ and it was still in progress in İzmir in 2021.
+Address verification has been in place as from 2019 nationwide.
 If it is determined that the person is not in the province where they are registered, their registration is deactivated, but it is not canceled.
+In 2022, the Ministry of Interior Affairs announced that 122,000 Syrians were not found at their registered address and 3,791,198 addresses got verified.
 It is legally impossible to deport many of the people so PMM has difficulty imposing a sanction.
-Address verifications were also started in Ankara and Central Anatolia.
-If the Syrian applicant cannot be found at the specific address, their IDs can be cancelled.
+If the Syrian applicant cannot be found at the specific address, their IDs can be cancelled which renders access to rights and services in Türkiye virtually impossible.
 Their IDs were reactivated when they went to PDMM, but those who could not go to PDMM lost their IDs.
 It is estimated by Syrian led NGOs and activists that 150 000 IDs have been cancelled as of April 2022.
-At the same time, it is impossible to get an appointment from the Syrian Embassy, and people have to pay.
+At the same time, it is difficult to get an appointment from the Syrian Embassy, and people have to pay.

 Article 8(1) TPR.

 Information provided by various stakeholders, May and June 2023.